publiccodenet/about/activities/codebase-stewardship/lifecycle.md

 ## Tools

-To track where in the lifecycle a codebase we are looking at is, we use a project in Odoo.
+To track where in the lifecycle a codebase is, we use a project in Odoo.
 The process for that is detailed in [codebases in Odoo](odoo-codebases.md).

 ## Public list